GDevelopApp/GDevelop-documentation/docs/gdevelop5/behaviors/physics3d/index.md

 The 3D Physics Engine is available through:

-* A behavior **"3D physics"** to apply to any 3D object of the physics world.
+* A behavior **3D physics** to apply to any 3D object of the physics world.
-* A dedicated behavior for 3D characters: **"3D physics character"**.
+* A dedicated behavior for 3D characters: **3D physics character**.
 * A few behaviors add out of the box support for touch screens, gamepads and keyboard/mouse (see [Move a 3D character with controls](#move-a-3d-character-with-controls) section).

 ## Make ground, walls and platforms

-Add the behavior **"3D physics"** to the object and choose **Static** for the **Type** in the behavior properties.
+Add the behavior **3D physics** to the object and choose **Static** for the **Type** in the behavior properties.
 Static objects can't be moved though collisions nor forces.

 !!! tip
     For complicated structures like a bridge.
-You can use hidden objects to build the shape and add the **"3D physics"** behavior to these objects instead of the bridge model.
+You can use hidden objects to build the shape and add the **3D physics** behavior to these objects instead of the bridge model.

 ## Make pushable objects